codeWithDrammzy/codeWithDrammzy/README.md

 - 👋 Hi, I’m @codeWithDrammzy
 - 👀 I’m interested in any kind of tech job
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on web application project
+- 💞️ I’m looking to collaborate on all kind of project
-- 📫 How to reach me
+- 📫 How to reach me: dawudahmad411@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...